Helping millions of people navigate the world of technology.

 blue screen simulator app

-That’s it, your PC will crash, and you will see a Blue Screen of Death.
-The Stop Code will be dependent on the option you choose to crash.
-For this example, the Stop Code is ‘DRIVER IRQL NOT LESS OR EQUAL.’
+That’s it.
+Your PC will crash, and you will see a Blue Screen of Death.
+The Stop Code will depend on the option you choose to crash.

 1. Can re-installing Windows remove BSOD?